stac-utils/stac-node-validator/README.md

 Further options to add to the commands above:

 - To validate against schemas in a local STAC folder (e.g. `dev` branch): `--schemas /path/to/stac/folder`
+- To not verify SSL/TLS certificates: `--ignoreCerts`

+**Note on API support:** Validating lists of STAC items/collections (i.e. `GET /collections` and `GET /collections/:id/items`) is partially supported.
+It only checks the contained items/collections, but not the other parts of the response (e.g. `links`).

 ### Development